Pia Moran: Career

 In 2013, Moran was interviewed in the documentary film The Search for Weng Weng.

+Political views

+In 1986, Moran campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

 Personal life

 Moran had a relationship with former actor Greggy Liwag in the 1980s.
 On July 10, 1991, Moran was arrested during a raid by anti-narcotics agents in Quezon City on suspicion of possessing drugs; she was released the next day upon promising Quezon City Vice Mayor Tito Sotto that she will cooperate with the city's anti-drug campaign.
 On September 24, 1992, Moran was arrested again with her live-in partner in Pasay City for illegal possession of the drug methamphetamine (locally known as "shabu").